nzzlinh/Adafruit-GFX-Library/unifontconvert/README.md

 # The Font Data

-The font data.
 This is simply a concatenation of 256 glyphs per block for each of the blocks, with _numBitmasks_ bitmasks at the end of each.
 For exclusively single-width blocks, a character is `w\*h/8` bytes long (16 bytes for Unifont).
 For double- or mixed-width blocks, a character is `w\*h\*multiplier/8` bytes (for Unifont, that's 32).

 There are always 256 glyphs in a page, giving a page width of 4096 or 8192 for Unifont